Canopy Group: Background

 As its chief executive during the 1980s and early 1990s, Ray Noorda had taken the software company Novell to a dominant position in the network operating system space and in so doing became a personal computer industry pioneer.
 As a result, Noorda had a reported worth in the hundreds of millions of dollars.
-He was one of the richest people in the state of Utah.

 The origins of the Canopy Group date to 1992, when Noorda created NFT Ventures as an arm of the Noorda Family Trust.
 NFT Ventures invested in a number of firms and helped to guide them.
 Through NFT Ventures and other means, Noorda had invested in several dozen start-up firms overall by 1995.
 In part, Noorda was interested in the venture capital business as a way to increase the funds that he could donate to Noorda Family Trust charities, but he was also interested in making his home state of Utah a place where entrepreneurs could thrive.